hurchalla/modular_arithmetic/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/detail/platform_specific/README_REDC.md

 #### Why It Matters
 On the surface, the alternate REDC algorithm and the traditional 1985 version look very similar.
 However, they differ in important ways when implemented, with the result that the alternate version is significantly simpler and more efficient.
 Primarily the implementation advantage arises from the alternate version's use of <span class="nowrap">(<i>T</i> &#8722; <i>mN</i>)</span> verses the traditional version's use of <span class="nowrap">(<i>T</i> + <i>mN</i>).</span>  &nbsp;&nbsp;<i>mN</i> is calculated differently in the two versions: for the alternate version, <span class="nowrap"><i>T</i> &#8722; <i>mN</i> &equiv; 0 (mod <i>R</i>),</span> and for the traditional version, <span class="nowrap"><i>T</i> + <i>mN</i> &equiv; 0 (mod <i>R</i>).</span>  So for the former implementation, the low half bits of the subtraction will always equal 0 and will never generate a borrow/carry.
 For the latter implementation, the low half bits of the addition will always equal 0, and will always generate a carry unless both <i>T</i> and <i>mN</i> equal 0.
 This exception for <i>T</i> and <i>mN</i> equaling 0 means that the carry must always be calculated for the traditional version (usually by performing the low part addition), and then an add-with-carry instruction (or its equivalent) must be used to sum the high part of the addition.
 In contrast, the alternate algorithm's low part subtraction <span class="nowrap"><i>T</i> &#8722; <i>mN</i></span> can be completely ignored and omitted from its implementation, because we can prove it never has any effect on the rest of the algorithm - the result of the low part subtraction is always zero and it never generates a borrow/carry.
 A further difference between the two algorithm versions' implementations is that the traditional version usually has two conditionals that must be checked: possible overflow on <span class="nowrap"><i>t &lArr; T</i> + <i>mN</i>,</span> and <span class="nowrap"><i>t</i> &ge; <i>N</i>;</span>  in contrast, the alternate version has only one conditional check: <span class="nowrap"><i>t</i> &lt; 0,</span> which is itself an overflow check.

 It may be easiest to see the differences by comparing assembly code.
-We'll look at two x86_64 inline assembly C functions, implementing the traditional REDC and the alternate REDC for a 64 bit unsigned type.</br></br>
+We'll look at two x86_64 inline assembly C functions, implementing the traditional REDC and the alternate REDC for a 64 bit unsigned integer type.</br></br>

 #### x86_64 Assembly Implementations